Old sweet shops and the end of sweet rationing

 Locations of sweet shops

 The sweets were mainly what were known as boiled sweets because they were made by flavouring sugar water and boiling it almost dry so that the sugar was close to solidifying.
 Then hot liquid was poured into mouth-size moulds.
-There were other types of sweet, but all based on sugar.
-I find such sweets totally unappealing these days, but I suppose I must have liked them at the time.
-I remember being really taken aback when I first saw ready-wrapped bars of confectionary.
-Frys peppermint chocolate creams were my favourites
+All the sweets were based on sugar and the creativity of making so many different types still amazes.
+They were flavoured differently, coloured differently, but still essentially sugar but with different names, for example humbugs, bulls eyes, barley sugars, and many more.
+There were also jellies in different flavours, shaped and colours.
+I find them totally unappealing these days, but I suppose I must have liked them at the time.

 The sweets were weighed out separately for each customer and sold in paper bags.